edsu/wikilinks/README.md

 # wikilinks

-wikilinks is a simple Python module for extracting links from Wikipedia to a particular website.
+wikilinks is a Python module that provides a function for extracting links from Wikipedia to a particular website.
+This can be useful to discover how Wikipedian's have used the content on a website.
+It was originally part of a much larger project called [linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.

 While [Wikipedia's API] allows you list external links from a given page, it doesn't have an API call to retrieve pages that link to a particular website URL.
 They do however provide the [External links search] page that lets you perform this lookup.  wikilinks simply scrapes those results, for all language wikipedias.

 ## Install